wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/discover-webapis-powerapps/includes/03-create-custom-connector-with-apim.md

 You need to create a connection to the custom connector in order to use it.
 Generally speaking, creating the connection requires authentication to the web APIs.

-After logging into [Power Apps][pa] dashboard, open the `Data` blade and click the `Custom Connectors` menu on the left-hand side.
+1. After logging into [Power Apps][pa] dashboard, open the `Data` blade and click the `Custom Connectors` menu on the left-hand side.
 Then, click the `➕` button on the right-hand side.

     ![New Custom Connector][image-07]

-> **NOTE**:
->
-> The following part is based on the current bug of the custom connector created from API Management.
-We should update this part once this bug is fixed.

-### ⬇️⬇️⬇️ Bug Workaround Part Begin ⬇️⬇️⬇️ ###

-When a pop-up modal shows up, you will only see two buttons&ndash;`Cancel` and `Create`.
+1. When a pop-up modal shows up, you will only see two buttons &ndash; `Cancel` and `Create`.
+You need to enable an API key field before creating the connection.
 Close the modal by clicking the `Cancel` button.

     ![New Custom Connector Pop-up Modal Bug Workaround][image-08]

-This time, click the `🖋` button on the right-hand side to update the connector.
+1. This time, click the `🖋` button on the right-hand side to update the connector.

     ![Update Custom Connector][image-09]

-Click the `2.
+1. Click the `2.
 Security` tab, and you will see all fields are greyed out, which are unmodifiable.

     ![Custom Connector Security Tab Fields Unmodifiable][image-10]

-Click either the `🖋 Edit` button, and you will see all the fields become modifiable.
+1. Click either the `🖋 Edit` button, and you will see all the fields become modifiable.
 Then click the `Definition →` button at the right bottom corner.

     ![Custom Connector Security Tab Fields Modifiable][image-11]

-At the `Definition` tab, leave everything unchanged and click the `✅ Update connector` button on the right-hand side.
+1. At the `Definition` tab, leave everything unchanged and click the `✅ Update connector` button on the right-hand side.
 Once the custom connector is updated, you will see the message, `✅ Custom connector has been successfully updated` at the top of the screen.

     ![Custom Connector Definition Tab][image-12]

-Go back to the `Custom Connectors` menu and click the `➕` button on the right-hand side again.
+1. Go back to the `Custom Connectors` menu and click the `➕` button on the right-hand side again.

     ![New Custom Connector Bug Workaround][image-07]

-### ⬆️⬆️⬆️ Bug Workaround Part End ⬆️⬆️⬆️ ###

-When a pop-up modal shows up, you will see the API Key field.
+1. When a pop-up modal shows up, you will see the API Key field enabled.
 Enter the API key copied at the beginning of this unit.
 Then click the `Create` button.

     ![New Custom Connector Pop-up Modal][image-13]

-Go to the `Connections` menu, and you will see the new connection has been created.
+1. Go to the `Connections` menu, and you will see the new connection has been created.

     ![New Connection][image-14]

 You have completed creating a custom connector for inventory management.